Wellness hotels in Bavaria accessible by train: 5 good options

 Hotel Your Angel Oberstaufen / Allgäu you are looking for a deliberately longer weekend in the Alps you just want to get out for a short time and need maximum simplicity Book here* (Advertisement)

-Three questions to ask before booking a wellness hotel in Bavaria that is accessible by train
+Three questions to ask before booking your wellness hotel in Bavaria that is accessible by train

 Do I want to arrive as easily as possible, or should the journey itself be part of the break?